p135246/CR3BP_Explorer/README.md

   * Write manual to *explorer.nb*
   * Implement the algorithm for Lyapunov orbits with higher energy.
   * Find some more examples, e.g. parameters E and \mu for and a complete homoclinic-heteroclinic chain!
-  * Long term - Implement the methods of weak stability boundary from [2]
+  * Long term - Implement the methods of weak stability boundary from [2] and compare to [1]

 References
 ==========